How Much Cloud Do You Really Need?

 It’s important to remember that there are a lot of powerful solutions outside of just “public” cloud options.
 Consider the following:

 - Managed hosting and data center services.
 As new demands become more complex and as the business environment expands at ever-increasing speeds –organizations are moving towards some type of managed service as a viable option to offload their environment.
 In fact, managed services offerings are an aggressively expanding field.
-The managed services segment is already slated to grow at double-digit rates over the next four years as business demand increases for reliable IT and telecommunications alternatives to fixed costs, according to a new report by Insight Research Corporation.
+The managed services segment is already slated to grow at double-digit rates over the next four years as business demand increases for reliable IT and telecommunications alternatives to fixed costs, according to Insight Research Corporation.
 The Insight report noted that the 2013 global managed services market topped at $152 billion.
 In the U.S., businesses ranging from enterprise to SMB will continue to spend $34 billion managed IT services.
 And through 2017 and beyond – managed services spending will increase 11.6 percent annually.
 In the U.S. alone, this means the market will balloon to $51 billion.

 So, why is this happening?
 More organizations are moving towards Internet-based services and the cloud to deliver business functionality.
 These can be in the form of simple information or entire applications.
 Not only is this increasing in frequency – this also increases complexity.
 From an organization’s perspective, options around managed services enable corporations to handle this growth, while outsourcing the most complicated elements to the skilled data center service provider.